 Declaring Your Major/Minor in Linguistics

-Bi-Co students declare their major in Linguistics by following their own college's procedure for major declaration.
-Bryn Mawr students do NOT need to declare their Linguistics major at Haverford.
+Bi-Co students declare their major or minor by following their own College's procedure for declarations.
+Bryn Mawr students do NOT need to declare their Linguistics major or minor at Haverford.

-- Email Shizhe Huang (email@example.com), chair of Linguistics, to schedule a meeting.
+- Email Brook Lillehaugen (blilleha [at] haverford.edu), Chair of Linguistics, to schedule a meeting.
 The subject line of the email should be: Declaring major (or minor) in Linguistics—Your Name.
-All subsequent email communication related to major declaration should follow this single thread.
-Attach an (un)official transcript to the email so that Prof. Huang can consult it while checking your major plan.
+All subsequent email communication related to the declaration should follow this single thread.
+Attach an (un)official transcript to the email so that Prof. Lillehaugen can consult it while checking your major or minor plan.

 - During the meeting, we will go over your plan on course work (past, present, and future), credits from Study Abroad, if applicable, and senior thesis.

-- To Haverford students, you should bring the major declaration form with you to the meeting, and submit the completed form signed by Prof. Huang to the Haverford Registrar’s Office afterwards.
+- To Haverford students, you should bring the declaration form with you to the meeting, and submit the completed form signed by Prof. Lillehaugen to the Haverford Registrar’s Office afterwards.

-- After completing the home college’s major declaration requirements, you must go online and complete the Linguistics Major Plan that the Tri-Co Linguistics department requires all potential majors/minors to submit.
-Please do NOT fill out the part on Honors.
-That’s a departmental decision at Bi-Co, not a personal decision.
-Forms are available at: swarthmore.edu/linguistics/forms.
+- After completing the home College’s declaration requirements, you must complete the Linguistics Major, Linguistics & Language Major, or the Linguistics Minor Plan that the Tri-Co Linguistics department requires all potential majors/minors to submit.

 When done with the above, please do the following: